AKarbas/akarbas.github.io/content/authors/aminkarbas/_index.md

 # - Researchers
 # - Visitors
 ---

-I will join UCSC's Computer Science and Engineering department this Fall as a PhD student, advised by [Prof. Ioannis Demertzis](https://www.idemertzis.com).

-I’m an Iranian Computer Science student with almost 3 years of industry experience as a Data Infrastructure Engineer.
+I'm currently a CSE Ph.D. student at U.C.
+Santa Cruz, where under the advisement of [Prof. Ioannis Demertzis](https://www.idemertzis.com), I study Applied Cryptography.
 Previously, I:
 * Did a research internship at Max Planck Institute for Informatics, where I worked toward gathering Certificate Transparency Logs' data for further analysis;
 * Was a data infrastructure engineer at CafeBazaar Cloud (now called Sotoon): our team provided the platform to transfer, store, and analyze big data at petabyte scale for multiple user-facing apps with 84M+ active users across Android, iOS, and web;
 * Did a Data Engineering summer internship at Sahab Pardaz after the first year of my bachelor’s, where we deveolped a practice web search engine; And,
 * Collaborated with Dr. Shahin Rouhani of Sharif University of Technology as a Machine Learning Engineer.

+I'm originally from Tehran, Iran, where I got my bachelor's degree in CS at Sharif University of Technology.

 # Interests:

-I am a systems engineer.
-Generally, my interests are:
+* **Applied Cryptography**: Searchable Encryption, ORAMs, etc.;
 * **Operating Systems**: scheduling, security, kernels, firmwares, virtualization, containerization, etc.;
 * **Architecture**: accelerators, hardware-software co-design, SoCs;
 * **File Systems** and **Storage**: general-purpose or domain-specific;
 * **Distributed Computing**: storage systems, cloud computing, scheduling, databases, application-specific accelerators (ex. distributed machine-learning), etc.

-In addition, I'm interested in combinations of these, like resource disaggregation.
+Generally speaking, I'm a systems engineer.
+I'm also interested in **Computer Networks**, **Security**, and combinations of this long list, like resource disaggregation.
-I'm also interested in **Computer Networks** and **Security**.